NumEconCopenhagen/projects-2023-ida-simone-elin/modelproject/README.md

 # Model analysis project

-Our project is titled **The Solow model with climate change** and is about solving a long-term growth model where we inlcude economic damages of climate change.
+Our project is titled **The Solow model with climate change** and is about solving a long-term growth model where we include economic damages of climate change.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).